Managing Domains

 Accounts can be exported from a domain to a YAML file.

-3. Click Export accounts
+Export accounts - Click

-5. Save the file to your computer
+Download the YAML file - Save the file to your computer

 Rulesets